kabeep/forex-cli/README.md

   forex -t America           Use country or region name
   -------
-  forex --from USD --to EUR  Specify base and target currencies forex --from USD           Specify one of the currencies and automat
+  forex --from USD --to EUR  Specify base and target currencies forex --from USD           Specify one of the currencies and automatically fill in the o
-                                       ically fill in the other currency through the OS's locale forex --to USD             Specify one of the currencies and automat ically fill in the other currency through the OS's locale
+                                       ther currency through the OS's locale forex --to USD             Specify one of the currencies and automatically fill in the o ther currency through the OS's locale
 ```

 - Convert 1000 USD to Euros.